 I got my second Kellerbier in a glass to see its lovely unfiltered golden hue but it is generally and more properly served in a Krug.
 I’d walked over from the Hallstadt train station and got totally drenched in the last kilometer when a thunderstorm came out of nowhere.
 I guess that’s why it was totally empty when I got there.
 With the extended time, I opted to try their Pils on tap too.

 an empty Schwarzer Adler is a rare sight & their lovely Pils

 I noticed a Rauchbier on tap and got that along with a plate of their excellent Zwetchgenbames.
-They went well together but I’d say all of the Eichhorn beers go well with food and are enhanced by food.
+They went well together but I’d say all of the Eichhorn beers go well with food and are enhanced by it.

 a half-pour of their Rauchbier & another plate of Zwetchgenbames

 I also had time to resample what might be their best beer, the Schwarzer Adler Dunkel before moving back to a Kellerbier finale along with a Salzbrezen.
-The later had never appealed to me but I saw a local eating one and could almost hear how crispy and fresh it was.
+The latter had never appealed to me but I saw a local eating one and could almost hear how crispy and fresh it was.
 On the menu, it said just that and I’ll have to admit, it was both.

 the beer that started it all for me & a surprisingly good Salzbrezen

 This was by far my most enjoyable visit to this fine brewpub and I’ll make sure I do the Sunday afternoon thing again soon.

 Due to a six-month lockdown, it took me a lot longer to return than I’d hoped but that I did with my wife and some friends from Bamberg.
 It was a sunny Sunday afternoon so finally got to sit out in their lovely Biergarten.